Skip to main content

 Introduction

-This software will help you to organize and tag your asset library.
+This software assists you in efficiently organizing and tagging your asset library.

-For a quick start look here: Quick start
+For a quick start, refer to the Quick start guide.

-das element software is build on the concept of a visual effects pipeline.
-You store your main element in a folder structure on the file system, create proxy formats for preview purposes and store all the data in a database.
-Categories will help you organize the elements while tags assure a quick search to get you the element you need.
+The Das Element software is built on the concept of a visual effects pipeline.
+You store your main elements in a structured folder system on the file system, create proxy formats for preview purposes, and store all the data in a database.
+Categories help you organize the elements, while tags ensure quick searches, allowing you to find the elements you need efficiently.

-• Elements are stored on disk in a defined folder structure and naming convention
+• Elements are stored on disk using a defined folder structure and naming convention

-• For each element, proxy files will be created.
-Like thumbnails and filmstrips for a quick preview
+• For each element, proxy files such as thumbnails and filmstrips are created to enable quick previews

-• The data of the element category, tags and media information are stored in a database
+• The data, including element categories, tags, and media information, is stored in a database

-• All file paths are stored as relative file paths.
-You can move the library data and only have to update the information in the config file
+• All file paths are stored as relative paths, allowing you to move the library data and simply update the information in the config file.

 Multiple libraries

-The idea is that you can setup multiple libraries.
-Each can have a different purpose.
-You can even create libraries for a specific project.
-Use the search to find the elements your need across all libraries.
+The idea is to allow you to set up multiple libraries, each serving a different purpose.
+You can even create libraries for specific projects.
+Use the search function to find the elements you need across all libraries.

 For example: